 The scenario data that you plan to import needs to follow certain naming and formatting conventions.
-To ensure that naming and formatting are correct, you may want to create a scenario template MS Excel file in anyLogistix and fill it with your own data.

 The coordinates of the objects in the importing scenarios will be automatically filled, unless:

 - The coordinates are already specified in the file (values differ from zero).

 - The file contains more than 200 locations.

 In this case only local coordinates storage will be used (using an online provider will be too time-consuming).

 The search through local storage is available by either of the following:

 - Country and City (the Name column is considered if City is not specified)